 "Madame… you will not address me so informal.
 I am a Prince of France… and you are nothing more than one of them!"
-He spat at her and indicated the common folk and gypsies he had invited to the ball just for her.
+He spat at her and indicated with a sweep of his arm the common folk and gypsies he had invited to the ball just for her.

 Tears filled her eyes and freely spilled down her cheeks, smearing the makeup which magically had transformed her into a glittering angel.
 She was about to turn and run from the scene, when Francis nodded and two guards blocked her exit, forcing Danielle to remain.

 "So, then you have lied to and deceived the dauphin of France!"
 King Francis accused her.